 SwissCenter owns and operates their own data center, which quite notably is located in the well-equipped World Trade Center of Lausanne.
 It’s a real bonus when a company owns their own data center, as it means faster response times to technical issues and faster loading speeds.
 That said, it’s a little odd that they don’t advertise their average or guaranteed uptime, as by their data center specifications, it’s clear they’re using a top-quality network in a truly secure location.

 SwissCenter’s prices are in line with the rest of the local hosting market.
 However, when compared to international companies, their rates are very expensive.
 Then again, Switzerland is well-known for being an expensive country, so for their residents the costs are likely not an issue.
 Also, for international customers looking for a premium service and Swiss data centers, the prices are acceptable.

 There’s a small consideration to keep in mind though: domain registration is an added cost (at a heavily discounted rate, fortunately), while basic SSL certificates are included free with all plans.

 They only offer annual billing, though the rates listed are per month.
-There’s also no discount for purchasing longer terms paid upfront.
-Surprisingly, they offer the option to pay by invoice after submitting an order, which is a little unusual and not super user-friendly.
-They do not offer a free trial or a money back guarantee, sadly.
+They also don’t provide any discount for upfront payment of longer terms.
+Surprisingly, after submitting an order, they offer the option to pay by invoice, which is a little unusual and not very user-friendly.
+Unfortunately, they don’t offer a free trial or a money-back guarantee.

 While I was impressed by their overall standard of service, I was slightly let down by their customer support.
 They have telephone, email, fax, remote, and ticket support, which does mean plenty of options.
 However, to my disbelief, while sales calls are free, technical support calls are charged per minute.
 Their business hours are from 8 a.m to 5.30 p.m daily, which is acceptable but not outstanding.
 Despite the limited office hours though, they respond to email inquiries quickly, politely, and positively.